12 Top-Rated Things to Do on Molokai, Hawaii

 Sitting at the base of some of the largest sea cliffs in the world, Kalaupapa is picture-perfect.
 But from 1866 to 1969, it was the location that quarantined patients with Hansen's disease (leprosy).
 At this world-famous peninsula that is now Kalaupapa National Historical Park, Belgian missionary Father Damien served patients with compassion and brought awareness about the disease to the rest of the world.
 Father Damien contracted the disease and died of pneumonia in 1889.
 Leprosy is no longer contagious, and though many of the Kalaupapa residents have left, only 11 residents remain in a small settlement.

-If visiting the peninsula is not on the agenda, enjoy panoramic views of the Pacific and the soaring sea cliffs from the top of Palaau State Park, and the neighboring Molokai Museum has exhibits on the saints that took up the worthy cause at Kalaupapa.
+If visiting the peninsula is not on the agenda, enjoy panoramic views of the Pacific and the soaring sea cliffs from the top of Palaau State Park, and the neighboring Molokai Museum has exhibits on the saints who took up the worthy cause at Kalaupapa.
 The state park also offers winding trails through a forest of eucalyptus and ironwood trees.

 Official site: https://www.nps.gov/kala/index.htm